Aging and Vision Loss National Coalition (AVLNC)

 Expanding Personnel

 Advocating for the inclusion of aging and low vision in degree programs for those entering the fields of gerontology, occupational therapy, and other related areas that serve older adults.
-This committee also addresses the need to recruit newcomers to the aging and vision loss field and leads the Transportation Working Group.
+We also address the need to recruit newcomers to the aging and vision loss field and increased access to public transportation.

-Launched the ground-breaking Big Data Project industry reports identifying vision impairment and its factors at the state- and county levels.
+We launched the ground-breaking Big Data Project industry reports that identify vision impairment and its factors at the state and county levels.
 Learn more and view the free National Report and published state reports.
 Added state reports will be published soon with the goal to provide these reports in all 50 states.
 The Research Article Collection identifies and shares pertinent research articles.

 Seeks to reframe how Americans view vision loss by raising national awareness of the issues affecting adults with blindness and low vision while connecting those individuals with vision rehabilitation and other services.
 See VisionServe Alliance insights in recent American Society on Aging (ASA) and National Council on Aging (NCOA) articles.

-We need more talented leaders and volunteers to advance our life-changing work.
+We need added talented leaders and volunteers to advance our life-changing work.
 Volunteer personally or nominate someone from your team for this unique professional development and visibility opportunity.

 Research Articles Collection (RAC)